 Used car tests

-The latest model range includes four engine options; two diesels, one petrol unit and a plug-in hybrid combining petrol power with an electric motor – all offer punchy performance and all are mated to an eight-speed automatic gearbox and BMW’s xDrive 4x4 system.
+The latest model range includes four engine options: two diesels, one high-performance petrol unit and a plug-in hybrid combining petrol power with an electric motor.
+All engines offer punchy performance and come standard with an eight-speed automatic gearbox and BMW’s xDrive all-wheel drive system.

-There are only two trim levels to pick from, too.
-The xLine comes exclusively with the entry-level xDrive30d diesel engine and has 19-inch alloys, LED headlights and tail-lamps, air suspension and luxuries such as heated leather seats, parking assist and wireless phone charging.
-Move up to M Sport for a wider choice of engines, plus 20-inch alloys, M Sport brake calipers and blacked-out trim, an M aerodynamics pack, sporty steering wheel and an anthracite headliner.
+There are three trim levels to pick from.
+The xLine comes exclusively with the entry-level xDrive30d diesel engine and has 19-inch alloys, LED headlights and tail lamps, heated leather seats, parking assist and wireless phone charging.
+Move up to M Sport for a wider choice of engines, plus 20-inch alloys, M Sport brake callipers and blacked-out trim, an M aerodynamics pack, a sports steering wheel and an anthracite headliner.
 Heading up the X5 lineup (at least until the revised X5 M Competition turns up) is the X5 M60i, which has a few sportier exterior styling tweaks plus a stonking, twin-turbocharged 4.4-litre petrol V8.

 In this review

-- 1Verdict - currently readingThe BMW X5 is pushing boundaries in the large SUV class, delivering performance, practicality and tech
+- 1Verdict - currently readingThe BMW X5 remains an outstanding choice in the large SUV class, delivering superb performance, practicality and tech

 - 3MPG, CO2 and Running CostsFuel efficiency is good for a hefty SUV, but other running costs won’t be cheap

-- 4Interior, design and technologyA new platform opens many new technology doors for the BMW X5, although its style is evolutionary
+- 4Interior, design and technologyA new platform opens many new technology doors for the BMW X5, while its quality interior offers a luxurious feel

 - 5Practicality, comfort and boot spaceAs before, the BMW X5 is available with seven seats, meaning it’s hard to fault for family-friendly appeal

-- 6Reliability and SafetyThere’s plenty of safety tech, but BMW didn’t impress owners in our Driver Power satisfaction survey
+- 6Reliability and SafetyThe X5 includes plenty of safety tech, while there's improved customer feedback for BMW in our Driver Power satisfaction survey